Seneca-ICTOER/OPS345/docs/Labs/lab7.md

 #### Review options

 Review all settings and ensure they match the instructions above.
-Once you hit **Submit**, the application will take several minutes to create.
+Once you hit **Create**, the application will take several minutes to create.

 ### Create the application.